-Testing management software refers to a variety of business systems and applications for quality estimation, applied to plan and complete different types of testing.
-Depending on the testing approach, all systems differ in features and capabilities; some of them relying only on automated testing for collecting information and managing multiple environments, while others used exclusively for manual testing.
-Currently, testing management tools are considered to be one of the most critical discoveries in the software industry, making it easy to analyze big data fast, and helping companies make fact-related decisions.
-What is more, testing as a process is streamlined to the extent of summarizing enterprise-grade results with few clicks, and makes it possible to spot bugs and defects in a manner no similar software can promise.
+Testing management software is the common name for all business systems and applications for quality estimation, used to plan and perform several types of testing.
+Depending on the testing approach, the systems differ in features and capabilities; some of them relying only on automated testing for gathering information and controlling multiple environments, while others designed exclusively for manual testing.
+In general, testing management systems are believed to be one of the most critical discoveries in the software world, making it possible to analyze big data fast, and helping companies make fact-related decisions.
+On top of that, testing as a process is smoothened to the extent of summarizing enterprise-grade results with few clicks, and makes it possible to spot bugs and defects in a way no similar software can promise.

-Regardless of whether you’re managing content on a personal blog, distributing information, selling products or services online, solid testing systems can help you accelerate performance, and make the most of your resources and business opportunities.
-More often than rare, testing tools are cloud-based and moderately priced, which is how you can include them in your productivity base even at a start up level.
+Regardless of whether you’re feeding a blog with interesting content, delivering information, maintaining a retail business online, quality testing systems can help you improve performance, and make use of your resources and business possibilities.
+In most cases testing systems are cloud-based and reasonably priced, meaning that you can add them to your productivity kit even at a start up level.

 A comprehensive solution for all of your software testing life cycle worries.
 From pre-planning to post-execution; Kualitee makes life easier by providing a single workstation for each of the several steps and processes taking place in a software testing life cycle.
 Read Review